OpenRadioss/OpenRadioss/HOWTO.md

 - `-prec`: controls the OpenRadioss Floating Point Precision : dp : double Precision - Floats in 64 bits (default),  sp activates the Extended Single Precision Version (32bit)
 - `-static-link`: Runtime librairies are statically linked in Executable (easier when executable is used on different computers).
 - `-debug=1`: activates debug build (-O0 + usual debug flags).
-- `-addflag="list of additionnal flags"`: add compiler flags to usual set for all files
+- `-addflag="list of additional flags"`: add compiler flags to usual set for all files

 Execution Control